-The sperm whale grows between 36-52 ft (11-16m) with a weight between 15-50 tons.
-They have a dark gray-body with a squarish head and a hump instead of a dorsal fin.
+The sperm whale grows 36-52 ft (11-16m) with a weight between 15-50 tons.
+They have a dark gray body with a squarish head and a hump instead of a dorsal fin.

-Their blowhole is slit-like, and they can often be seen lying motionless at the surface of the water.
+Their blowhole is slit-like, and they can often be seen lying motionless at the water’s surface.
 They have a single calf after a long gestation period of 14-16 months.

-Best Place to Watch: Aleutian Islands and Pribilof Islands, St Lawrence River and Gulf of St Lawrence, Eastern Seaboard, Baja California, Newfoundland, Westport and the Olympic Coast, Monterey Bay, California, Oregon, Alaska.
+Best Place to Watch: the Aleutian Islands and Pribilof Islands, St Lawrence River and Gulf of St Lawrence, Eastern Seaboard, Baja California, Newfoundland, Westport, and the Olympic Coast, Monterey Bay, California, Oregon, Alaska.

 Stejneger’s Beaked Whale